yann83/MapProject/readme.md

 It's a relatively easy-to-access tool for businesses to create interactive maps.
 It includes a global map and floor plans.
 There's an administrator section with several roles and associated restrictions.

-## Installation

-I use Python 3.10 and Django

- > pip install poetry

-Install all packages

-> poetry install

 ## Prequesite

 Externals assets :